discordjs/guide/guide/popular-topics/faq.md

 ### How do I create a post in a forum channel?

 ::: tip
-Currently, the only way to get tag ids is programmatically through <DocsLink path="class/ForumChannel?scrollTo=availableTags" />.
+Currently, the only way to get tag ids is programmatically through <DocsLink path="ForumChannel:Class#availableTags" />.
 :::

 ```js